 You are listening to everyone but feel no one is listening to you

-If someone you care about is having a problem, they will most likely need someone to talk you.
-Since you are a good friend, family member or coworker you do the right thing and listen.
+If someone you care about is having a problem, they will most likely need someone to talk to.
+Since you are a good friend, family member, or co-worker you do the right thing and listen.

 Sometimes they might even vent the anger that they feel for someone else in your direction and because you are trying to be supportive you take it on the chin, even though it can leave you feeling shaken.

 But then something happens in your life and you hope that person will reciprocate by listening to you in return but suddenly you find that they aren’t prepared to listen at all.